-At the age of 23, he is the youngest mountaineer in the world to have successfully scaled five 8000+ meter peaks.
+He is the youngest mountaineer in the world to have successfully scaled six 8000+ meter peaks.

 Arjun is the third youngest Indian to climb Mt Everest and has achieved this feat at an age of 16 years, 11 months and 18 days.
 He broke the record set by Krushnaa Patil of Maharashtra who climbed the summit at the age of 19.
 Arjun Vajpai, Tshering Phinjo Sherpa and Nima Tshering Sherpa started from South Col (Camp IV 7950 m) at 10:24pm on 21 May and they reached the top of Mt.
 Everest at 06:33am (Kathmandu Time) on 22 May.

 On 20 May 2011, he became the youngest climber ever to summit Lhotse, aged 17 years, 11 months and 16 days.
 He also became the youngest to summit Manaslu on October 4, 2011 at 10 am.

 On October 14, 2015 Arjun Vajpai along with mountaineer Bhupesh Kumar created another history.
 They scaled an unexplored peak, 6,180 metres high, in Himachal's Spiti valley.
 They have named it Mt.
 Kalam in memory of late President of India APJ Abdul Kalam.

 In his fourth attempt he was able to scale Mt Makalu in 2016.
 Makalu is the fifth highest mountain in the world and the sixth most difficult to scale!
 He became the youngest Indian mountaineer to scale Mt Cho Oyu (8200 meters) accompanied with Pasang Norbu Sherpa and Lakpa Sherpa in the same year (2016).